Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/primitives.rst

 Torus
 =====

-A dough-nut-shaped primitive created by rotating a circle around an axis.
+A doughnut-shaped primitive created by rotating a circle around an axis.
 The overall dimensions can be defined by two methods.

 Operator Presets
    Torus preset settings for reuse.
 These presets are stored as scripts in the proper presets directory.
 Major Segments
    Number of segments for the main ring of the torus.
-   If you think of a torus as a "spin" operation around an axis, this is how many steps in the spin.
+   If you think of a torus as a "spin" operation around an axis, this is how many steps are in the spin.
 Minor segments
    Number of segments for the minor ring of the torus.
    This is the number of vertices of each circular segment.